-Udhagamandalam, 80km north of Coimbatore, is better known by its English abbreviation: Ooty.
+Udhagamandalam, 80km north of Coimbatore (Tamil Nadu), is better known by its English abbreviation: Ooty.
 It is a hill station 2500m above sea level.
 Its cool climate, famous tea gardens and dense forests fragrant with eucalyptus make it one of the most popular hill stations in the Nilgiri mountains.

 The Nilgiris (‘blue mountains’ in Tamil) is a mountainous region forming part of the ‘western ghats’ massif.
 Its highest point is Doddabetta (2,637 meters above sea level).
 The Nilgiris hills have one of the highest precipitation rates in India, which gives lush forests and a diversity of flora that is one of the most important in the world.

 Tea is an important crop of the Nilgiris, but the region also produces eucalyptus essence, coffee, cinchona and sandalwood.
 Intensive agriculture, mainly tea, has resulted in the destruction of a large part of the primary forests.
 Consequently, two national parks have been created in an attempt to protect this area: Mudumalai National Park (north) and Mukurthi National Park (southwest).

 Udhagamandalam (Ooty) is the main city of the Nilgiris, Coonoor coming second.
 Many Adivasis (indigenous) peoples live in these blue hills, among others, the Kotas, Badagas, Kurumbas and Todas; the latter being the best known.